amadeus4dev/data-collection/README.md

 - `Airline Code Lookup` contains almost all airlines.

-- The Artificial Intelligence APIs (`Flight Choice Prediction`, `Flight Delay Prediction` and `Airport On-time Performance`) have no data restrictions in test.
+- `Flight Choice Prediction`, `Flight Delay Prediction` and `Airport On-time Performance` APIs have no data restrictions in test.

 ## Hotel